Thiyane24/Thiyane24/README.md

 - 🎓 IT Student @ MAHSA University
 - 💻 Started with HTML/CSS and web projects
 - 📊 Transitioning toward Data Engineering
-- 🔨 Currently: Project 1 of 7 — CSV/JSON/TSV
+- 🔨 Currently: Project 4 of 7 — Schema Registry
-  Data Parser & Cleaner (OOP Python)

 ## What drives me